Keto Flan

 What Does It Taste Like?

 The flavor is smooth, milky, and vanilla-forward.
 Not eggy at all, which is the whole point of that extra yolk.
 The caramel on top isn’t thick like candy.
 It’s a thin, clear sauce that soaks right into the custard as it chills.
-The sugar free caramel sauce I use behaves exactly the same way.
+The syrup I originally used has been discontinued, and I have not verified a current bottled syrup as a 1:1 replacement.
 And because I add that fourth yolk (four yolks to three whites), the vanilla comes through first instead of that flat egg taste you get from most custard recipes.

 Why the Water Bath Matters